 Welcome to the Stream & Park Cleanups Page

 No matter where you are in Montgomery County, you are part of a watershed.
 A watershed is an area of land that drains to a creek, stream, river, and ocean.
-Trash and litter found in Montgomery Parks can find their way to the Potomac, Chesapeake Bay, and the Atlantic Ocean if not removed.
-Volunteers like you help protect our local environment, wildlife, watersheds, and the oceans from litter pollution!
+Trash and litter found in Montgomery Parks can find their way to the Potomac, Chesapeake Bay, and the Atlantic Ocean.
+Volunteers help protect our local environment, wildlife, watersheds, and the oceans from litter pollution!
+Help by becoming a volunteer.

 Scout troops, corporate groups, student groups, and community organizations can schedule a group cleanup day at a park or stream year-round!
 Cleanups are open to all ages, but group leaders must be 18+ to register.